cscu-ok/regulations/bylaws/I-GOVERNANCE.md

 # Bylaw I — Governance

+Bylaw I was adopted with the authority of the CSCU Executive Council on 2024-01-27.

 ## 0. Definitions

 The key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended",  "may", and "optional" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).